Using Apt, you can share your research artifacts with others by creating your own profiles.

 Jacks has a “palette” on the left side, giving the set of node types (such as physical or virtual machines) that are available.
 Dragging a node from this palette onto the larger canvas area on the right adds it to the topology.
 To create a link between nodes, move the mouse near the first node, and a small black line will appear.
 Click and drag to the second node to complete the link.
 To create a LAN (multi-endpoint link), create a link between two nodes, then drag links from other nodes to the small grey box that appears in the middle of the original link.

 To edit the properties of a node or link, select it by clicking on its icon on the canvas.
 The panel on the left side will be replace by a property editor that will allow you to to set the disk image for the node, set commands to be run when the node boots, etc. To unselect the current node or link, and return to the palette on the left, simply click a blank area of the canvas.

 You can turn any public git repository (including those hosted on GitHub) into a Apt profile.
 Simply place a geni-lib script named profile.py into the top-level directory of your repository.
 When you create a new profile, you can provide the URL for your repository.
 The URL needs to be a http:// or https:// URL, and the CloudLab portal needs to be able to clone the repository without authentication.

 Note that CloudLab is not a git hosting service; while we do keep a cache of your repository, we don’t guarantee that the profile will continue to work if the original repository becomes unavailable.
 We also have limits on the size of the repositories that we will clone.

-There is an example repository on GitHub at https://github.com/emulab/my-profile; if you don’t already have a git repository created, a good way to get started is to for this one and crate a new profile pointing at your fork.
+There is an example repository on GitHub at https://github.com/emulab/my-profile; if you don’t already have a git repository created, a good way to get started is to fork this one and create a new profile pointing at your fork.

 Pushing to your repository is still govered by the authentication and permissions of your git hosting service, so others using your profile will not be able to push to your repository.